Risk Assessment Policy

 Purpose

-The purpose of this policy is to facilitate compliance with applicable federal and state laws and regulations, protect the confidentiality and integrity of the University’s IT Resources, and enable informed decisions regarding risk tolerance and acceptance.
+The purpose of this policy is to facilitate compliance with applicable federal and state laws and regulations, protect the confidentiality and integrity of the University’s IT Resources, and enable informed decisions regarding Risk Management.

 Scope